 Parents may request that their child is admitted outside their normal age group, for example, children born between 1st April to 31 August, if the child has experienced problems such as ill health or is born prematurely.
-All requests of this nature should be made directly to the school.

 For Reception year, any parent of a summer born child wanting their child to be admitted outside of the normal age group should make an application to their Local Authority for their child's normal age group at the usual time but also submit a request for admission outside of the normal age group at the same time.